-DISTINGUISHING CHARACTERISTICS
+CLASS CHARACTERISTICS

-This is the entry-level class in the Code Enforcement Officer series.
-Initially, under direct supervision, incumbents learn to and perform basic municipal code enforcement duties, including field patrol, investigation, and issuance of violation notices.
-As knowledge and experience are gained, the work becomes more complex in scope and assignments are more varied and are performed under more general supervision.
-This class is distinguished from the Code Enforcement Officer II in that the latter is a journey-level class responsible for more complex duties assigned to the division and receives more general supervision.
+This is the journey-level class in the Code Enforcement Officer series.
+Incumbents perform the full range of routine to complex municipal code enforcement duties, including field patrol, investigation, and issuance of violation notices.
+This class is distinguished from the Senior Code Enforcement Officer in that the latter is an advanced-level class responsible for more complex duties assigned to the division, assists supervisors with administrative responsibilities and receives limited supervision.